00010269/Nurbek21/README.md

 - 👋 Hi, I’m @Nurbek21.
 My full name is Abduraximov Nurbek.
 Backend Developer
 - 👀 I’m learning Java and practicing and working on it.
-- 🌱 I’m currently working in Mahorat Tech company.
+- 🌱 I’m currently working in Xalq Banki.
 - 💞️ I’m looking to collaborate on ...
 - 📫 How to reach me => Email : @abduraximovnurbek0002@gmail.com || Telegram : @thepro1401 || Linkedin: linkedin.com/in/nurbek-abdurakhimov-1368b7229